virtual-kubelet/systemk/README.md

 server, with *deployments* you can more safely push out upgrades, "insert favorite Kubernetes feature here".

-Monitoring only requires prometheus to discover the pods via the Kubenetes API, vasly simplying that particular setup.
+Monitoring only requires prometheus to discover the pods via the Kubenetes API, vastly simplifying that particular setup.

 I currently manage 2 (Debian) machines and this is all manual - i.e.: login, apt-get upgrade, fiddle with config files etc. It may turn of that k3s + vks is a better way of handling even *2* machines.